-Each state is allowed one representative to be nominated by June 8, 2015.
-Official representative alternates may be substituted no later than July 6, 2015.
+Official representatives should be nominated by June 10, 2016.
+Official representative alternates may be substituted no later than July 11, 2016.
 (Susan Polgar and/or the Polgar Committee may allow the host state to enter an additional qualified player.)
-Susan Polgar and/or the Polgar Committee may allow exceptions to the June 8 entry/alternate deadline.
-Should the state affiliate fail to respond to the notice for this tournament, Susan Polgar and/or the Polgar Committee may determine the candidate from that state.
+Susan Polgar and/or the Polgar Committee may allow exceptions to the June 10 entry/alternate deadline.
+Should the state affiliate fail to respond to the notice for this tournament, Susan Polgar and/or the Polgar Committee may determine the candidate from that state or country.

 Exception: If a player graduates from high school early and is already attending college, she may still represent her state if nominated.
 This is the decision of each state affiliate.

 VERY IMPORTANT NOTE: The participants of the Susan Polgar Girl’s Invitational DO NOT have to be high school students.
 Any qualifier who is 19 or under (on the year in which the tournament is held) is eligible!

 Special invitation for this year: All past participants of the SPNI and SPFGI (Susan Polgar National Invitational/Susan Polgar Foundation Girls’ Invitational 2004-2015) are invited to participate in the 2016 SPFGI.
 The idea is to have the past participants learn my method of training so they can go back home and share their knowledge with the younger players.
 However, registration MUST be made ASAP since space is limited.
 There will be mutual training sessions for all, however separate section & prizes for alumni participants over the age of 20.

 Players are required to furnish the organizer an emergency phone number and the e-mail address of a parent/guardian.

 There is no entry fee to participate in the 2016 SPFGI; however, players are responsible for their own travel.